unchartedsoftware/aperture-tiles/docs/readme.md

 Tile-based geographic maps provide a solid framework to construct large scale visualization:

-They feature:
 - continuous data along two dimensions
-- use of layering and legends
+- use of data layering and legends
-- use of axes and scales.
+- use of axes and scales

 Web delivery of maps using tiled rendering has benefitted from years of work.
 With widespread use, map interactions have become familiar and make exploration of large data spaces easy and even enjoyable.
 By using this familiar interaction method, Aperture Tiles can provide a big data exploration experience that is just as easy and enjoyable.